-The UNLV University Libraries' Special Collections includes many artifacts from the history of Las Vegas - also known as the entertainment capital of the world.
+The UNLV University Libraries' Special Collections and Archives Portal includes many artifacts from the history of Las Vegas - also known as the entertainment capital of the world.
 This webpage introduces you to some of these items, including many that are viewable in digital format.
 You may also view materials in person in our Special Collections reading room.

 Art publications index with selected full text from 1997.
 Limited to 12 simultaneous users.

 Art, architecture, photography, graphic design, landscape architecture, interior design, film, museology are all covered.
 Possible to limit searches to full text items only or peer-reviewed items only.
 Works of art found reproduced in periodicals are also indexed.
 Indexing coverage begins 1984; abstracting coverage begins with January 1994.
 The abstracts range from 50 to 300 words and describe the content and scope of the source articles.
 Full text coverage of selected articles begins in 1997.